ShauryaAg/BlogsAPI/README.md

 - [x] Get all Blogs
 - [x] Get a single blog based on ID
 - [x] Add a new blog
+- [x] Restructure code
+- [x] Add persistent data store using SQL database.

 ## TODO
-- [ ] Restructure code
-- [ ] Add persistent data store using SQL database.
+- [ ] Dockerize the whole setup
 - [ ] Add admin auth so only they can add new blogs
 - [ ] A simple frontend to display blogs
 - [ ] (maybe) Markdown parsing for blogs